paulmillr/noble-secp256k1/README.md

 [secp256k1](https://www.secg.org/sec2-v2.pdf), an elliptic curve that could be used for assymetric encryption, ECDH key agreement protocol and ECDSA signature scheme.

 Algorithmically resistant to timing attacks.
+With tens of thousands test vectors.

 ### This library belongs to *noble* crypto